McL0vinn/Windows-Forensic-Examination-and-Threat-Hunting/README.md

 HKEY_CURENT_USER\Software\Microsoft\Windows\CurrentVersion\RunOnceEx

-C:\> regedit = spawns the Registry Editor -GUI to manually browse through the registry hive/keys C:\> reg query HKLM\Software\microsoft\windows\currentversion\run = displays the settings for the specified registry key C:\> taskmgr.exe = Task Manager GUI. go to Startup tab
+1) C:\> regedit = spawns the Registry Editor -GUI to manually browse through the registry hive/keys
+2) C:\> reg query HKLM\Software\microsoft\windows\currentversion\run = displays the settings for the specified registry key
+3) C:\> taskmgr.exe = Task Manager GUI. go to Startup tab

 These registry keys are responsible for executing programs when a system boots up or when a user logs on (Easiest way to establish persistence.Usually attackers map their backdoors there in order to survive reboot)

 Autostart folders associated with users.These programs are automatically invoked each time the given user logs on to the system and are sometimes altered by malware

-C:\> dir \s \b "C:\Users\username\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup = lists the contents of a user's autostart folder
+1) C:\> dir \s \b "C:\Users\username\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup = lists the contents of a user's autostart folder
-C:\> start msconfig.exe = spawns a small GUI that displays Startup selection, Boot location/options , startup items C:\> wmic startup list full = displays autostart programs Right click on Tray bar --> Task Manager --> Startup = displays a GUI with autostart programs and info such as Name, Publisher, Status.
+2) C:\> start msconfig.exe = spawns a small GUI that displays Startup selection, Boot location/options , startup items
+3) C:\> wmic startup list full = displays autostart programs.
+4) Right click on Tray bar --> Task Manager --> Startup = displays a GUI with autostart programs and info such as Name, Publisher, Status.